Deep Radio Interferometric Imaging with POLISH: DSA-2000 and weak lensing: Experimental setup results

 \subsubsection{Deconvolving real astronomical data}

 In practise, POLISH will be trained offline on simulated data and then applied to real data in quasi-real time.
 We show that POLISH can reliably deconvolve real observations, having only been trained on simulations.
-To demonstrate this, real astronomical observations \citep{hallinan-2017} were obtained from the VLA, a Y-shaped, 27-telescope interferometer in New Mexico.
-Reconstructing the sky from VLA data is a more challenging problem than what we will be faced with at DSA-2000, as it has far fewer telescopes and therefore a much more degraded PSF (Figure~\ref{fig:NNarchitecture}).
+To demonstrate this, real astronomical observations \citep{hallinan-2017} were obtained from the VLA, a Y-shaped, 27-telescope interferometer in New Mexico, including a modelled PSF for that observation's configuration.
+We then trained POLISH on our radio galaxy simulation described in Sect.~\ref{sec:simulation}, but with $I_d$/$I_{sky}$ image pairs created with the VLA PSF.

+Reconstructing the sky from VLA data is a more challenging problem than what we will be faced with at DSA-2000, as it has far fewer antennas and therefore a much more degraded PSF (Fig.~\ref{fig:NNarchitecture}).
 Evidenced by the strong artifacts in the dirty image of Fig.~\ref{fig:vla}, the VLA's PSF is much less suppressed off-axis than that of DSA-2000.
 The PSF is also highly azimuthally asymmetric due to the Y-shape of the array, leading to six radial ``struts'' expanding outwards from each source in the dirty image.

-In Fig.~\ref{fig:vla} we demonstrate that POLISH can deconvolve the real VLA dirty image, leaving behind fewer imaging artifacts than the traditional image-plane CLEAN algorithm. .
-Fig.~\ref{fig:vla} shows a comparison of the dirty (input) image, POLISH reconstruction, and CLEAN reconstruction (left to right) for a 0.1$\times$0.1\,$\deg$ region of the 0.4$\times$0.4\,$\deg$ full image, including a further zoom in on particularly bright radio galaxies (bottom row).
+In Fig.~\ref{fig:vla} we demonstrate that POLISH can deconvolve the real VLA dirty image, leaving behind fewer imaging artifacts than the traditional image-plane CLEAN algorithm.
+Fig.~\ref{fig:vla} shows a comparison of the dirty (input) image, CLEAN reconstruction, and POLISH reconstruction (left to right) for a 0.1$\times$0.1\,$\deg$ region of the 0.4$\times$0.4\,$\deg$ full image, including a further zoom in on particularly bright radio galaxies (bottom row).
 The difference between CLEAN and POLISH for the bright galaxies is striking.
 CLEAN leaves behind residual structures from the PSF, whereas POLISH produces shapes like those expected for distant radio galaxies.
 These residual structures include speckles that are likely not real radio point sources, as they lie in a line on the struts of the PSF response from bright galaxies; this is consistent with our the increased false-positive rate of CLEAN vs. POLISH in our simulated sky reconstruction.

+We have chosen not to compare POLISH with RML methods for the following reasons.
+There exists a wide spectrum of RML algorithms and a true comparison would require comparing POLISH against a large set of reconstructions, each with its own finely tuned set of regularization parameters; some would perform poorly, some may do well, depending on our choice of parameters.
+We therefore cannot construct an apples-to-apples comparison that would meaningfully contrast an efficient, feed-forward algorithm such as POLISH with RML methods.

 This result is very promising for two reasons.
 First, we have shown that a relatively simple simulated data set can train a neural network that will deconvolve real radio inteferometric data.
 Second, the VLA's sampling of the Fourier plane is much less complete than that of DSA-2000.
 The fact that POLISH can still perform under these circumstances shows that deep learning based techniques are not only a promising solution for the DSA-2000, but also for other current and future radio interferometers \citep{meerkat,askap,ska}.